-Set on the border between Soviet Russia and the USA, the north Siberian coast is known as the “Ice Curtain.”
-This wild land is the setting for our expedition cruise aboard the 50-guest Spirit of Enderby as we discover a world of spouting whales, huge bird colonies, walrus haul-outs, and native villages.
-We navigate from Russia through the Bering Strait to Wrangel Island, a treasure trove of Arctic biodiversity and well known for its polar bear population.
-We hope to catch many glimpses of this magnificent animal as well as walrus, reindeer, snow geese, and migratory bird species that nest here in the brief Arctic summer.
-The islands’ human histories are fascinating as well, and our expert expedition team presents informative lectures and lends insight to the stupendous landscapes we explore and the fantastic wildlife encounters we enjoy.
+This expedition cruise along the wild north Siberian coast reveals a world of spouting whales, enormous bird colonies, walrus haul-outs, and native villages.
+Aboard the Spirit of Enderby, you’ll navigate from Russia through the Bering Strait to Wrangel Island, a treasure trove of Arctic biodiversity and well known for its polar bear population.
+You may catch many glimpses of this magnificent animal as well as walrus, reindeer, snow geese, and migratory bird species that nest here in the brief Arctic summer.
+The islands’ human histories are fascinating as well, and your expert expedition team lends insight to the stupendous landscapes and fantastic wildlife encounters you enjoy.

 NOTE: You can join this expedition either in Anadyr, Russia, or Nome, Alaska.
 Those starting in Nome will fly by a Heritage Expeditions charter flight to Anadyr and will join the ship and the expedition members who have traveled directly to Anadyr.

 Those departing from Nome, Alaska, should arrive in Nome before midday and preferably the previous night.
 On arrival, you should check in with Bering Air at the Nome Airport who will have details of our charter flight.
 During this flight you will cross the International Date Line, arriving into Anadyr on Day 1 of the expedition.
 You will clear Russian Customs and Immigration.